 - Problem Sensitivity - The ability to tell when something is wrong or is likely to go wrong.
 It does not involve solving the problem, only recognizing there is a problem.

 - Deductive Reasoning - The ability to apply general rules to specific problems to produce answers that make sense.

 What Can You Do With a Engineering-Related Fields Major?

 People with a engineering-related fields degree often go into the following careers:

 |Commercial and Industrial Designers||4.3%||$66,590|

 Who Is Getting a Bachelor’s Degree in Engineering-Related Fields?

 At the countrywide level, the racial-ethnic distribution of engineering-related fields majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Engineering-Related Fields, too.
-About 5.8% of those with this major are international students.
+Americans aren’t the only ones with an interest in Engineering-Related Fields.
+About 7.5% of those with this major are international students.
 The most popular countries for students from outside the country are: